 - We are planning to develop NVG-291 for spinal cord injury, multiple sclerosis and Alzheimer’s disease.

-- NVG-291 is expected to enter Phase 1 clinical trials in the second half of 2020.
+- NVG-291 is expected to enter Phase 1 clinical trials in the first half of 2021.